Transparent solar panels: The future of solar energy?

 In 2014, a team of researchers at Michigan State University (MSU) developed an entirely transparent solar concentrator which could convert almost any glass sheet or window into a PV cell.
 By 2020, scientists in the US and Europe have achieved 100% transparency levels for solar glass, bringing the possibility of efficient solar power closer.

-Benefits and obstacles of transparent solar energy
+The advantages and disadvantages of transparent solar energy

 Transparent solar panels are incredibly important as glass is more or less everywhere.
 Ranging from the screen of our phones to skyscrapers in cities, it’s estimated that there are between 5 to 7 billion square metres of glass in the US alone.
 Imagine the sheer amount of energy that could be generated if we can tap into that.
 Cities would become sustainable and self-sufficient with the energy needed for buildings generated by the buildings themselves!